biowpn/bioweapon/_posts/2026-01-25-mixing-n-phase-initialization.md

 };
 ```

 There are a few issues with this solution.
 One, it's ugly.
-Two, it hasn't handled copying and moving yet - which means more ugly code or straight up making `C` not copyable and/or not movable.
+Two, it doesn't yet handle copying and moving.
 Three, as far as I know, there is UB here:

 ```cpp
     return *reinterpret_cast<Y*>(y_storage);
 ```

 It has to do with pointer interconvertibility.
-In short, pointer to an object's storage is not interconvertible to a pointer to that object.
-I think [P1839](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p1839r7.html) is trying to relax rules in this area a bit, that paper only permits read-only operations; we're likely using `y` in a mutable way, so even P1839 cannot save us.
+In short, pointer to an object's storage is *not* interconvertible to a pointer to that object.

+- I think [P1839](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p1839r7.html) is trying to relax rules in this area a bit.
+That said, P1839 only permits read-only operations; we're likely using `y` in a mutable way, so even P1839 cannot save us.
 - `std::start_lifetime_as` cannot help us here either, since `Y` is not a trivially copyable type.
+- And no, neither does `std::launder` apply here.

-The 'fix' is to save the pointer returned by placement new, and to access Y only through that pointer:
+The 'fix' is to save the pointer returned by placement new and to access Y only through that pointer:

 ```cpp
 class C {